MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Remove-ManagementRole.md

 This example removes the In-house scripts unscoped top-level management role.
 Because this is an unscoped top-level role, the UnScopedTopLevel switch must be used.

-For more information about unscoped top-level management roles, see Understanding management roles (Exchange 2016).
+For more information about unscoped top-level management roles, see Understanding management roles (https://technet.microsoft.com/library/dd298116.aspx).

 ## PARAMETERS